 The LEP is led by a Board.
 The Board is made up of leaders from business, education and local authorities across Norfolk and Suffolk.
 Find out more about our Board here.
-We publish a Register of Interests for LEP Board members - these are on the Our Board page.
+We publish Registers of Interests for LEP Board members - these are on the Our Board page.
 Declarations of interests are also recorded in the minutes of the monthly Board Meeting and are managed in accordance with our Standards of Conduct Policy to which all employees and Board Members adhere.

 The LEP Board is also the decision-making body for areas covered by its Sub boards and committees.
 The Board is supported by the LEP’s executive team, who oversee the day-to-day delivery of projects.
 The LEP operates within the terms of an agreement with government – called our Assurance Framework.
 This sets out the way in which the LEP must make decisions and you can read it in detail here.

 The LEP’s accountable body is Suffolk County Council.
 They are legally accountable for receiving the LEP’s funding, making payments and ensuring that we comply with the Assurance Framework and rules regarding the use of public sector finance.